10 UNESCO Dive Sites to Explore Before You Die

 Tubbataha Reefs Natural Park, Philippines

-Tubbataha Reefs Natural Park has been a UNESCO World Heritage Site since 1993 and for good reason.
-Spanning nearly 1,000 square kilometres, it comprises two stunning atolls and the Jessie Beazley Reef.
-Collectively, they harbour a mesmerising diversity of marine life.
+Tubbataha Reefs Natural Park has been a UNESCO World Heritage Site since 1993 and its remote setting has helped to preserve its ecosystems.
+Covering nearly 1,000 square kilometres, it’s made up of two atolls and the smaller Jessie Beazley Reef, all supporting an astonishing concentration of marine life.

 For a sustainable dive vacation in the Philippines, check out these 8 eco-friendly dive resorts.
 You can learn more about diving Tubbataha Reefs in our detailed article here.